LFWMAW18 – London fashion week men’s Autumn Winter 2018February 9, 2018

 Astrid Anderson is missing the chance to get her name on her clothes either for LFWMAW18 .
 However, this may be more forgivable since it is styled in a way reminiscent to basketball or baseball shirts, clearly evoking the sportswear it has evolved from.
 However, this is sportswear with lace panels and floral prints, fur collars and patch-worked silk.
 It will be familiar to her fans, this sports-extremely-luxe, and a popular choice for the man who wants to stand out just a little.

-The infamously cerebral designer presented a collection with clean lines which was highly wearable.
+The infamously cerebral designer presented a collection at LFWMAW18 with clean lines which was highly wearable.
 Restricting himself to a mostly monochrome palette there was a single blue, red, black and white print and an all golden outfit featuring a turmeric turtleneck, which segued the collection into browns and beiges.

 Shape wise, it was a collection of a mixture of gentle origami folds, fairly traditional slim cut tailoring, and a bit of sportswear, too.
 The shoe of choice was the Doc Marten in different, muted colours.
 The only real quirk was that many of the models forewent trousers for tights.